deeplearning4j/deeplearning4j/programmingguide/04_conv.md

 ## <a name="ETL">Data and ETL</a>

-The data consists of jpeg images of four different types of animals: bears, deer, ducks, and turtles - 4 possible labels.
+The goal of this example is to classify the animal in the photo.
+The data consists of jpeg images of four different types of animals: bears, deer, ducks, and turtles.
 There are 22 bears, 20 deer, 22 ducks, and 20 turtles total.
-The first process in building a neural network is to prepare the data.

 ```
 protected static int numLabels = 4;
 ```

-Since each image is located in the directory of its animal type (i.e. images of bears are contained in a directory called bear, images of deer are continaed in a directory called deer, and etc.), the ParentPathLabelGenerator is used.
-This essentially creates labels from the directories each of the images are contained in. labelMaker will be used later on.
+You can use a `ParentPathLabelGenerator` for label generation since each image is located in the directory of its animal type (i.e. images of bears are contained in a directory called bear, images of deer are contained in a directory called deer, and etc.).
+We'll reference this in a variable called `labelMaker` and use it momentarily.

 ```
 ParentPathLabelGenerator labelMaker = new ParentPathLabelGenerator();
 ```

 We then obtain the main path of the directory that contains the files and split the files according to a random seed rng.
-The BalancedPathFilter is used to randomize the paths and removes paths randomly so that there is the same number of paths for each label.
+The `BalancedPathFilter` is used to randomize the paths and removes paths randomly so that there is the same number of paths for each label.
 After this step we will end up with 80 examples or images with 20 images in each animal class.

 ```
 protected static int batchSize = 20;